|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - They still generate souls often, thanks to the presence of the Soul Vessel rule throughout Convergence.
 This will most often work against you however, as one of the functions of a normal Archon is to control the flow of souls across the battlefield.

 - Blood Reaper is not optional.
-With a 3" reach on a large base, you probably don't want him getting into combat anywhere near your own troops.
+Even with only a 2" reach on a large base, you probably don't want him getting into combat anywhere near your own troops.

 - No access to "friendly Faction buffs" outside of Mercs, Minions, and Strange Bedfellows.